-How will I receive my incentives if my walk is only taking place virtually?
+How will I receive my incentives if my event is only taking place virtually?

 We are currently working on a plan to distribute all incentives to qualified participants.
 We will send out a communication to all incentive-eligible participants once this plan has been solidified.

-Will I still be eligible for incentives if I am unable to participate in a Take Steps virtual walk?
+Will I still be eligible for incentives if I am unable to participate in a Take Steps virtual event?

-How long should I walk if my local walk is now part of the nationwide virtual walk?
+How long should I walk if my local event is now part of the nationwide virtual event?

 All that matters is that you’re Taking Steps!
 Walk for as long or short as you can.
-Our national Take Steps walk will still have a designated start time via livestream, so be sure to join us at 12:00PM EST and interact with the IBD community.
+Our national Take Steps walk will still have a designated start time via the Swapcard platform, so be sure to join us at 12:00PM EDT and interact with the IBD community.